psychemedia/storytelling-notes/and-the-girl-played-on.md

 She worked even harder and faster than she had before.
 In the castle, a cold shiver passed over the Count when the messenger reported back what he had seen.
 As the saying goes, it felt almost as if someone was walking over his grave.

-He tried to eat his lunch, but he had no appetite ; he tried to warm himself by the fire, but it was as if it burned with a cold, cold flame.
+He tried to eat his lunch, but he had no appetite; he tried to warm himself by the fire, but it was as if it burned with a cold, cold flame.

 All that day he got worse; he went to bed shaking with fever.
 But he did not sleep; and in the morning, he could not manage to rise.